segmentio/segment-docs/src/connections/destinations/destination-filters.md

 Some destinations offer settings that also allow you to filter data.
 For example, the Facebook App Events destination allows you to map `Screen` events to `Track` events.
 Because Destination Filters are evaluated and applied _before_ the Destination settings are applied, they can conflict with your settings.

-In the example in the video above, if you have a Destination Filter that only allows Track events _and_ you have the **Use Screen Events as Track Events** setting enabled, `Track` events are drop, but `Screen` events still process, and the destination settings transform it into a `Track` event - *after* the filters.
+In the example in the video above, if you have a Destination Filter that filters Track events _and_ you have the **Use Screen Events as Track Events** setting enabled, `Track` events will be dropped, but `Screen` events still process.
+The destination settings will transform it into a `Track` event - *after* the filters.

 **Error handling**